Bradley Burston

 Bradley Burston (בראדלי בורסטון) is an American-born Israeli journalist.
-Until April 2019, Burston has been a long-time English-language columnist for Haaretz and senior editor of the English-language website Haaretz.com, who wrote a blog in English called "A Special Place in Hell".
+Until April 2019, Burston was an English-language columnist for Haaretz and senior editor of the English-language website Haaretz.com, where he wrote a blog in English called "A Special Place in Hell".
 On 22 April 2019 he retired, returning with opinion pieces only on special occasions.

 Biography

 Burston was born and raised in Los Angeles and was a member of the Labor Zionist youth movement Habonim.
 He graduated from University of California, Berkeley.
 In 1976, Burston immigrated to Israel and helped re-establish Kibbutz Gezer.
 He served as a combat medic in the Israel Defense Forces.
 He studied medicine in Beersheba for two years before becoming a journalist.
 He is married and has two children.
 He is a resident of Nataf.

 Journalism career

 During the first Intifada, Burston served as Gaza correspondent for The Jerusalem Post.
 He was the Post's military correspondent during the Gulf War.
 Burston worked for Reuters in the 1990s, reporting on the Arab–Israeli peace process and Israeli politics.
 In 2000, he began working for Haaretz.
 On April 22, 2019, he announced his retirement in a farewell column.